Written by Ioannis Nikitidis, Medical Doctor, Dietitian and Nutritionist

 Beyond genetics, there are numerous factors leading to the development of cellulite:

-- Gender differences: cellulite affects women exclusively and only very little percentage of men get cellulite.
+- Gender differences: cellulite affects women exclusively and only a very small percentage of men get cellulite.

 - Pregnancy, which is associated with an increase in certain female hormones, such as prolactin and non-female hormones like insulin, and increased overall fluid volume—promote cellulite by lipogenesis and fluid retention.